 You could include a written narrative about the ancestor, photographs, and other genealogy records.
 This is a project you could work on as you can, adding hyperlinks ancestor-by-ancestor as you have time.

-I am thinking of creating a Google Doc with this type of chart and sharing the link to the document to my relatives.
+I am thinking of creating a Google Doc with this type of chart and sharing the link to the document with my relatives.
 This way, they can see what I am working on as I go, and they can explore their (our!) list of ancestors as they wish.

 We have all struggled with ways to share our family tree work, and the ahnentafel system can make it easier to do so.